Other Scientific Names:

 Where does it grow?

 European coltsfoot commonly grows in open to shaded disturbed environments.
 Plants appear to favor moist to wet soils but can also survive in drier conditions.
 Herbarium and database records document European coltsfoot occurring at a limited number of locations in western Washington.
+Please click here to see a county level distribution map of European coltsfoot in Washington.

 How Does it Reproduce?